segment11/velo/doc/hash_buckets/README.md

-# velo use hash buckets to store data
+# Velo use hash buckets to store data

 ## key buckets